AmericanRedCross/rcrc-drones/source/activities.rst

 Salvadorean Red Cross Society
 *****************************

-Drones Used For:  Communications and PR, training.
+**Drones used for:** Communications and PR, training.

-**Operational Examples:** Limited use of two drones for capture of photographs and video of field operations and events for communications, as well as training exercises.
+**Operational examples:** Limited use of two drones for capture of photographs and video of field operations and events for communications, as well as training exercises.

 **Summary:** The Salvadorean Red Cross is in the early stages of incorporating drone technology into its damage assessment operations: it is "interested in working to have these devices that help to carry out risk mapping and to support emergency operations, especially in search and rescue."